rust-project-primer/book/src/interop/readme.md

 it, for example Python and Kotlin.

-It is used in production by Mozilla, making it an interesting project to use, becuase it means it comes with some amount of stability.
+It is used in production by Mozilla, making it an interesting project to use, because it means it comes with some amount of stability.

 ## Interoptopus